 (that said, some weirdo’s such as myself quite like the feeling.
 Go figure)

 So there you have it.
-Beta Alanine shows great promise in improving performance over 1-6 minutes or so which should be of massive benefit for fighters looking to improve their training capacity, sportsmen performing on the pitch, bodybuilders using high repetition work, 800+ metre runners, rowers, crossfitters and swimmers.
+Beta Alanine shows great promise in improving performance over 1-6 minutes or so which should be of massive benefit for fighters looking to improve their training capacity, sportsmen performing on the pitch, bodybuilders using high repetition work, 800+ metre runners, rowers, high intensity and functional training athletes and swimmers.
 It probably won’t help you during low rep resistance training sessions, nor during long duration exercise which isn’t intense enough to cause lactic acid accumulation, but it will certainly help if that endurance race includes hill climbs or overtaking!

 - Hobson RM et al. “Effects of β-alanine supplementation on exercise performance: a meta-analysis.”
 Amino Acids.
 2012 Jul;43(1):25-37. doi: 10.1007/s00726-011-1200-z.